If you are blogging to promote yourself or your company, then there are two trends you need to be very concerned about…

 Fortunately, if you use WordPress, then most of the work is done for you.
 You just simply have to download one of these plugins, tick off some boxes, and be off to a faster site with more shares.

 Here are the ten plugins that you ought to use:

 Plugin #1: WordPress SEO by Yoast

-This plugin has so many cool features like a snippet preview, and a page analysis to help you optimize a page’s content, including meta data like titles, keywords and descriptions:
+This plugin has many cool features, e.g, a snippet preview and a page analysis to help you optimize a page’s content, including meta data such as titles, keywords and descriptions:

 Other options include:

 - Robots meta configuration – Keep single posts or pages out of the index…or entire sections with this simple feature.